In 2008, I was asked recently by Chris Thompson of the Alaska Daily News,

 - Landscaping and physical appearance of the building.

-- I observe and pay attention to accessibility issues (due to a friend being in a wheelchair, I notice these things).
+- I observe and pay attention to wheelchair accessibility issues.

-- If it is a night service, is there adequate lighting in the parking lot and entrances?
+- If it is an evening service, is there adequate lighting in the parking lot and entrances?

 - Greeters at the door — eye contact and near entrance, or are they just holding the door open in a boring job?